comp-physics/HyQMOM-35/HyQMOM.jl/docs/src/index.md

 ## Overview

-HyQMOM.jl is a high-performance computational fluid dynamics solver that uses the method of moments to solve the Boltzmann equation.
-It features:
+HyQMOM.jl is a high-performance computational fluid dynamics solver that implements the Hyperbolic Quadrature Method of Moments (HyQMOM) for solving multidimensional kinetic equations.
+The solver extends the one-dimensional HyQMOM closure to handle 2D and 3D velocity distribution functions using up to 35 fourth-order velocity moments.

+The method provides closures for higher-order moments without requiring quadrature points or velocity distribution function reconstruction.
+Instead, it uses orthogonal polynomials constructed directly from known moments to define the unclosed moments needed for the hyperbolic flux terms.
+This approach ensures global hyperbolicity and moment realizability across arbitrary Knudsen and Mach number regimes.

+Key features include:

 - **3D moment-based kinetic solver** for Boltzmann-BGK equation
 - **MPI parallelization** with domain decomposition